suquark/hoplite/app/ray_serve/README.md

-# ML Model Serving Experiments
+# Reproducing ML Model Serving Experiments on AWS

 _(About 25 min, not including cluster setting up time)_